-Laurie Ford, PhD in Operation Research engineering, is a management and organization change consultant with business, government, and association clients throughout the United States.
-She delivers seminars and workshops for national and regional conferences on organization change management, performance communication, and strategic change implementation.
-She is the co-author of articles that have appeared in the Academy of Management Review, Journal of Organizational Change Management, and the Journal of Applied Behavioral Analysis, Harvard Business Review, and Organizational Dynamics.
-She is also the co-author of the award winning book The Four Conversations: Daily Communication that Gets Results.
+Laurie Ford, PhD has combined her education in Cognitive Psychology and Operations Research Engineering to design effective methods of change implementation and management for business, government, and association organizations in the US and Europe.
+She and her husband, Professor Jeffrey Ford of The Ohio State University’s Fisher College of Business have co-authored articles in the Academy of Management Review, Journal of Organizational Change Management, and the Journal of Applied Behavioral Analysis, as well as Harvard Business Review, and Organizational Dynamics.
+They also co-authored the award-winning book The Four Conversations: Daily Communication that Gets Results.

 Ph.D., Operations Research, 1975, State University of New York at Buffalo.
 Network, circuit, and system design and analysis; integrated systems and process networks.

 M.S.I.E., Industrial Engineering, 1973, State University of New York at Buffalo.
 Human factors engineering and the design of human-machine systems.

 B.A., Psychology, 1970, State University of New York at Buffalo.
 Human learning, understanding, and communication; social sciences and philosophy.

 2013 to present.
 After a career of consulting with defense, energy, utilities, and business organizations, Dr. Ford is now focusing on producing written materials (books, articles, and learning materials) to support executives and other managers in effective management and change implementation.

 1989 to 2013.
 Organization change and management design Consultant and Facilitator with Associations, Businesses, Industry, and Service Organizations, and Federal, State, and Local Government Agencies.
 Workshop and seminar leader for In-house and Conference programs on change leadership, management, and accountability implementation.
 Author of change management books and professional and trade journal articles for practicing managers.
 Including: